Rockford Diocese Sexual Abuse Attorney

-Where the Church has failed them, victims have turned to civil lawsuits in the hope of finding justice.
+Where the Church has failed them, sexual abuse victims have turned to civil lawsuits in the hope of finding justice from their molesters.

-Rosenfeld Injury Lawyers LLC is committed to holding priests and officials with the Rockford Diocese fully accountable when their action have caused harm to an innocent person.
-Contact our office today to set a consultation with a Rockford Diocese sex abuse lawyer for a free and confidential consultation.
+Rosenfeld Injury Lawyers LLC is committed to holding priests, clergy members, and officials with the Catholic Diocese of Rockford fully accountable when their conduct has caused harm to an innocent person.
+Contact our office today to set a consultation with a Rockford Diocese sex abuse attorney for a free and confidential consultation.

-Of the 400 Illinois priests named in a comprehensive 2019 report on Church sexual abuse, 15 are from the Diocese of Rockford.
-Cases in the Diocese of Rockford go as far back as the 60s and as recent as 2014; there are both male and female victims.
-It is important to note that the majority of sexual assaults go unreported, so this number may be higher and may continue to grow.
+Of the 400 Illinois priests named in a comprehensive 2019 report on Illinois dioceses sexual abuse, 15 are from the Diocese of Rockford.
+Cases in the Catholic Diocese of Rockford go as far back as the 60s and as recent as 2014; there are both male and female victims.
+It is important to note that the majority of cases of child molestation go unreported, so this number may be higher and may continue to grow.

 In this list you can see clear evidence of the Church’s practice of moving abusers to different dioceses; Edwin Banach (who passed away in 1984) was shuffled between multiple churches, returning twice to the church where he allegedly abused young boys.
 The data also shows why proper justice can be so elusive for victims, as many other named officials passed away before the report was published.

-Some of this data came from the Diocese itself, which released a list of names of accused officials in 2018.
+Some of this data came from the Catholic Diocese itself, which released a list of names of accused officials in 2018.
 However, the 2019 report contained more names, which the Diocese withheld on the grounds that the allegations were “not credible.”
-The Survivors Network of those Abused by Priests (SNAP) has called for an outside investigation of the Rockford Diocese.
+The Survivors Network of those Abused by Priests (SNAP) has called for an outside investigation of the Catholic Diocese of Rockford, Illinois.

 |Name:||Date of Ordination:||Action Taken:||Current Status:|